Nomadi 40

 Nomadi 40 is a double album by Nomadi.
 Their twenty-eighth album, it celebrates the fortieth year of their musical career.
 Nomadi 40 contains a mix of old and new songs.
-It was certified gold from presales, and was at the top of the charts for 15 weeks.
+It was certified platinum.

 The last track of the second disc, Come Potete Giudicar, is the version recorded in 1992 by Augustus Daolio, Beppe Carletti, Dante Pergreffi, Cico Falzone and Daniele Campani on the album Ma Noi No.